 - A trip to the award ceremony at the annual NCWIT Summit

-Applicants must be a member of the NCWIT Aspirations in Computing Community, a junior or senior in college, and a computing major.
+Applicants must be a member of the NCWIT Aspirations in Computing Community, currently attending an Academic Alliance Institution, and a computing major.

 Stay informed about the Aspirations in Computing program: sign up for our newsletter!